 Given a binary tree, find if there is a pair in root to a leaf path such that sum of values in pair is equal to root’s data.
-For example, in below tree (2, 3) and (4, 1) are pairs with sum equals to root’s data.
+For example, in below tree there are no pairs in any root to leaf path with sum equal to root’s data.

 The idea is based on hashing and tree traversal.
 The idea is similar to method 2 of array pair sum problem.